arbaazmir-1/react-blogcard-mir/readme.md

 * widthCard (string, optional): The width of the card, as a CSS value.
 Default is "100%".

+## Contributing
+Contributions are welcome!
+Here are the steps to contribute:

+* Fork the repository
+* Create a new branch (git checkout -b my-new-branch)
+* Make changes and commit (git commit -am "Add some feature")
+* Push to the branch (git push origin my-new-branch)
+* Create a pull request

 License
 This project is licensed under the MIT License - see the LICENSE file for details.